Joe Chia X FDMTL Japan Collection Gives The Understated Boro Fabric A Chic Contemporary Twist

 Wanting to diverge from the conventional path of fashion trends for both denim and the patchwork-like patterns of boro fabric, the two opted to reintroduce boro itself, a textile created out of economic necessity rather than aesthetic reasons in the early 20th-century Japan.

 "For example, if they had a kimono and it had a hole, they simply took it apart and would remake it by mending it with other fabrics.
-And not only did they use them as clothes, they would use the boro fabric as a towel or a carpet."
+And not only did they use them as clothes, the rural Japanese would turn the boro fabric into a towel or a carpet."

 Boro in the modern world